Optimising cost vs accuracy of decentralised analytics in fog computing environments: Problem definition

 In our model, the data analytics process can be executed on a number $m_1$ of collection points (CPs) in the range $[1,m_0]$, where $m_1=1$ represents the fully centralised case and $m_1=m_0$ the fully decentralised one.
 The average number $n_1$ of data points collected on the $m_1$ CPs is calculated as $n_1=\frac{n_0m_0}{m_1}$.

-Our model provides, for a given fixed target accuracy of the learning task, the optimal number of collection points, i.e., the number of collection points that minimises the associated cost.
-The starting point for our model is the definition of the costs of training the distributed ML model.
+Our model provides, for a given learning task and a fixed target $\varepsilon$-accuracy (i.e., the optimality gap between the estimated and the optimal solution of the associated optimization problem), the optimal number of collection points, i.e., the number of collection points that minimises the associated cost.

+The starting point for our model is the definition of the costs for the distributed training of the ML model.
 Specifically, we define the cost as

-where $C_{N}$ represents the traffic generated on the network during the data collection/aggregation and the learning process and $C_{P}$ is the term that represents the computational burden that CPs have to face in order to execute the distributed learning process (we discuss later on how to make the two cost terms homogeneous, and how to flexibly account for the relative importance of networking and computation costs in the total balance).
+where $C_{N}$ represents the network traffic generated during the data collection/aggregation and the training process and $C_{P}$ is the term that represents the computational burden that CPs have to face in order to execute the distributed learning process (we discuss later on how to make the two cost terms homogeneous, and how to flexibly account for the relative importance of networking and computation costs in the total balance).
 Therefore, the cost function can be interpreted in many ways depending on the context.
 For example, it could be seen as the \emph{energy} cost imposed on the devices, but also as the \emph{monetary} cost imposed by network and computing operators to a third party requiring the data analytics service.

 Without loss of generality, to have a single control parameter in the model, in the following we define $\gamma$ as representing the level at which we group data at collection points (we call it \emph{grouping parameter}).
 Clearly, it holds that $\gamma \in [1,m_0]$, ranging from completely decentralised ($\gamma=1$) to completely centralised ($\gamma=m_0$).